alanseiden/rpg-intro/IBMi.md

 #### DDS

-Note that DDS is also a fixed spacing definition language, meaning there is a limit on column names.
+Note that DDS is a fixed spacing definition language, meaning there is a limit on column names.

 ```
      A*